Skip to main content

 A-501 HFAC

 As a scholar, he has published more than 50 articles as peer-reviewed articles, reviews, book chapters and biographical encyclopedia entries.
-His scholarly work focuses primarily on the business history of media.
-His articles have appeared in Journalism and Mass Communication Quarterly, Journalism and Mass Communication Educator, Journalism History, American Journalism, and Public Relations Review.
-He serves on the editorial board of the journals, Media History Monographs and Journalism History.
+His scholarly work has focused on public relations strategies among 1800s reform movements and on the business history of media.
+His articles have appeared in Journalism and Mass Communication Quarterly, Journalism and Mass Communication Educator, Journalism History, American Journalism, Public Relations Review, and The Journal of Public Relations.